carbon-language/carbon-lang/libcxx/docs/index.rst

 Platform and Compiler Support
 -----------------------------

-libc++ is known to work on the following platforms, using gcc-4.2 and clang  (lack of C++11 language support disables some functionality).
+libc++ is known to work on the following platforms, using gcc and clang.
 Note that functionality provided by ``<atomic>`` is only functional with clang and GCC.